Chang Yŏngsil: Rain gauge

 The Korean economy during the Joseon dynasty was agriculturally based and vulnerable to prolonged or consecutively occurring droughts; therefore, there was a need for better ways to manage water.
-Although rain gauges had been used in ancient Greece and India, Chang invented Korea's first rain gauge in 1441, called cheugugi (측우기/測雨器), and, by 1442, a standardized rain gauge with dimensions of 42.5 cm (height) and 17 cm (diameter) was introduced throughout the country to gather data on the yearly averages of precipitation throughout the different regions of the country.
+Although rain gauges had been used in ancient Greece and India, Chang is often claimed to have invented Korea's first rain gauge in 1441, called cheugugi (측우기/測雨器), and, by 1442, a standardized rain gauge with dimensions of 42.5 cm (height) and 17 cm (diameter) was introduced throughout the country to gather data on the yearly averages of precipitation throughout the different regions of the country.
+However, there are no written records that link Chang to the cheugigi, with Crown Prince Yi Hyang (later King Munjong) instead recorded as the first to propose the idea.

 Water gauge

 To allow better water management, Sejong asked the scientists to figure out some ways to inform the farmers of the available amount of water; and, in 1441, Chang invented the world's first water gauge, called Supyo (수표/水標).
 It was a calibrated stone column placed in the middle of a body of water, connected by a stone bridge.